vendia/blog/posts/2021-10-12-open-beta-changes.md

 * **Prefixing all Vendia fields with a _** - We've modified our internal GraphQL Schema generator to prefix all Vendia specific field names with an underscore ("_").
 This is now consistently applied across all fields, including the "id" (now "_id") field.
 This will make the intention of each field clearer and will help avoid field name collisions.
 * **Adding an "_owner" field to Files and Folders** - We've added a new field called "_owner" to the File and Folder entities provided by Share.
 This will help more easily identify the creator of a File or Folder and will also enable delegation of ownership in the future.
 * **Renaming fields and updating types** - We've renamed fields that historically weren't easily understood.
 We've also improved our support of native GraphQL types, such as enums.
 These two improvements together will allow for a first-class GraphQL integration experience for new and existing users.
-* **Adopting a new naming convention for Vendia definitions, $defs, types, objects, enumerations, and arrays** - We've changed our Vendia naming conventions to include a Vendia-specific prefix.
+* **Adopting a new naming convention for Vendia types** - We've changed the naming conventions of Vendia types to include a Vendia-specific prefix to definitions, $defs, objects, arrays, and enumerations.
 This will increase consistency among Vendia-provided type names and prevent user/Vendia type name collisions.
-* **Adopting a new naming convention for user definitions and $defs** - We've changed the naming conventions for user provided `definitions` and `$defs`.
+* **Adopting a new naming convention for User types** - We've changed the naming conventions of User types  user provided to include a namespace prefix to definitions, $defs, objects, arrays, and enumerations.
 This, along with the change above, will prevent user/Vendia type name collisions.
 Further, it enables users to import additional schema files without the risk of breaking changes or collisions, greatly increasing the complexity of the data models Vendia Share can support.

 The remainder of this section outlines how the change areas above impact existing Vendia and User types.

-In addition to these type name changes, equivalent changes have been applied to corresponding `Query`, `Mutation`, and `Subscription` operations and corresponding `FilterInput` and `Result` types.
+In addition to these type name changes, equivalent changes have been applied to corresponding `Query`, `Mutation`, and `Subscription` operations.
+Similar changes have been made to related, Vendia-generated types, such as `**Input`, `**Result`, `**Connection`, `**Partial`, among others.

 Remember, you can use [GraphQL introspection](https://graphql.org/learn/introspection/) against your Uni's GraphQL endpoint to retrieve a complete GraphQL schema for your Uni at any time.